Incorporating a Worker Co-op

 Lastly it is also quite simple to incorporate as a co-op.
 Usually two documents must be submitted to the Registry (which government department varies depending upon jurisdiction.)

 The first document is the Articles of Incorporation, which include the name and objectives of the co-op, the number and type of shares subscribed for by each member, and confirms the limited liability.

-The second document is the co-op’s bylaws (sometimes call Rules, notably in British Columbia).
+The second document is the co-op’s bylaws (sometimes called Rules, notably in British Columbia).
 Though model bylaws are available and recommended, a new co-op can modify these bylaws to suit their own circumstances as long as they abide by the Act and Regulations.

 You should also be aware of your legal obligation to provide information to the Registrar at your year-end.
 You must complete forms updating current officers, directors and business activities.
 You usually must file your year-end financial statements (balance sheet and income statement).

 Bylaws along with the Articles are the “constitution” of your co-op.
 Bylaws tell members exactly what their rights and responsibilities are and help to avoid misunderstandings or conflict.
 Members’ participation in identifying common goals and in understanding the co-ops bylaws are vital first steps in your co-operative education.
 A good set of bylaws includes:

 the date the fiscal year ends, membership rules, including duties, eligibility, financial contributions, and termination, what each member can expect in return for contributions (how profits are to be shared, the interest to be paid on shares, what investment will be returned upon leaving the co-op) when meetings are held and how they will be conducted, how many seats are on the board of directors, their duties and how they are elected, how the bylaws may be amended, and dissolution procedures.

 Although worker co-op bylaws have the same sections as most other co-operatives there are certain key sections which are at the heart of the worker co-op.